 • Homosalate – Like Oxtinoxate, Homosalate is a possible endocrine disruptor.
 The human body isn’t able to efficiently rid itself of Homosalate, resulting in accumulation within the body long after you’ve used the product.

 • Octocrylene – Octocrylene produces free radicals when exposed to UV light.
 Like Homosalate it also accumulates in the body.

-The above ingredients are sometimes referred to as “natural” because they are carbon based, but they are anything but natural.
+The above ingredients are sometimes referred to as “natural” because they are carbon based, but that doesn’t mean they are safe.

 What To Look For in Your Sunscreen

 You want to use a mineral sunscreen that protects against both UVA and UVB rays with a SPF of 15 or higher.
 Here is how you’ll find them listed.

 • Non-Nano Zinc Oxide and Non-Nano Titanium Dioxide (see below for non-nano info) – These are both mineral sunscreens that form a physical barrier causing the UV waves to scatter and reflect.
 Zinc Oxide also has the ability to absorb UV and dispose of it as heat.